RyanCheungJF/synch/docs/UserGuide.md

 **NOTE: The current version on the Web Store is not updated as our update is still pending review.
 It can still be used with the exception of a bug.**

-**If you were to use this version and download straight from the store, it is mandatory to change and set your own options before it is able to work.**
+**If you were to use this version and download straight from the store, it is mandatory to change and set your own options before it is able to work.
+Furthermore, it is not possible to change the rate of speech in this version**

 **Under section 2.4, there is a guide on how to access options and set your own.
 Reminder that all options will be set with 'ALT' by default, i.e if you set a keybind to be '1', it will be activated with 'ALT + 1'.**

 We apologize for the inconvenience, and will update this README with the latest changes.

-**Last Updated: 26/7 10 PM**
+**Last Updated: 28/7 10 PM**

 Navigate to the Chrome Web Store and look for the web application 'Synch'.
 Alternativelty, the link can be found [here](https://chrome.google.com/webstore/detail/synch/dgmaablnmfpnkipeiklohhlfdfbdifjl).